dand-oss/MemoryModulePP/README.md

+This fork

+- adds cmake build
+- fixes DLL version
+- allows hooking load/free resolver
+- provides example of loading multiple dependent DLLs from an sqlite database

+The biggest issue is that our DLL ReferenceCount is not shared with DLLS used by Windows LoadLibrary().

+See test/test.cpp test_ref_count()

 # MemoryModulePP

 MemoryModulePP, used to load a DLL from memory.
 MemoryModulePP is compatible with Win32 API and supports exception handling.